Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/deploy/overview-office-deployment-tool.md

  `setup.exe /customize installapppreferences.xml`

 You must run the executable from the client computer on which you want to apply the app preferences and you must have local administrator permissions on that computer.
 When using customize mode, the app preferences defined in the configuration file are applied to all existing users of the device and any new users added to the device in the future.
-If you apply application preferences when Office apps are running, the preferences will be applied when Office is next restarted.
+If you apply application preferences when Office apps are running, the preferences are applied when Office is next restarted.

 ## Create an App-V package for Microsoft 365 Apps
 <a name="BKMK_createanappvpackage"> </a>

 In addition to downloading and deploying Microsoft 365 Apps, you can use the Office Deployment Tool to create App-V packages.
 To do so, update the configuration file and then run the ODT in packager mode.
 You must create App-V packages on a computer that has a clean install of the operating system.

-This article does not cover all the issues related to deploying App-V packages.
+This article doesn't cover all the issues related to deploying App-V packages.
 For more information on that scenario, see [Deploying Microsoft Office 2016 by Using App-V](/microsoft-desktop-optimization-pack/appv-v5/deploying-microsoft-office-2016-by-using-app-v).

  **Step 1: Create the configuration file**

 When creating the configuration file, we recommend starting with an example file and updating it with the appropriate options for your environment.
-You can start by copying and pasting the example below into a text file, saving it with a name of your choosing, and then editing the XML elements and attributes to define the options you want.
+You can start by copying and pasting the following example into a text file, saving it with a name of your choosing, and then editing the XML elements and attributes to define the options you want.

 In this example, the configuration file creates an App-V package from a 32-bit English edition of Microsoft 365 Apps for enterprise without Publisher: